 The Polar Ice Museum

-The Polar Ice Museum is a series of artworks using polar data to create meaningful public engagement on the topic of climate change.
-This project is developed in a collaboration by iHarp and the IRC, under the leadership of Principal Investigator, Dr. Vandana Janeja.
+The Polar Ice Museum is a series of artworks and installations that transform polar data into meaningful public engagement experiences on sea level, climate, and related environmental issues.
+This project is directed by IRC in collaboration with researchers at ¡HARP, under the leadership of NSF Principal Investigator, Dr. Vandana Janeja,

 Significance